b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 - The EM algorithm works as follows:
   - **E-step**: estimate these labels given our current knowledge of components.
   - **M-step**: update component knowledge given the labels estimated in the E-step.
-- EM is initalized by k-means.
+- EM is initialized by k-means.
 - k-means clustering is a special case of EM applied to Gaussian mixtures where:
   - Inputs have equal and shared variances.
   - All components have equal priors.